t-suzuki/scrollbind/README.md

 scrollbind
 ==========

-scrollbind is a client script with a Node.js WebSocket server to share scroll between browsers.
+scrollbind is a client-side JavaScript with a Node.js WebSocket server to share scroll between browsers.
 Currently this is just a test project for getting familiar with WebSocket, and not intended for realistic situations.